C L I E N T S - L I S T

 Upon receiving written permission from me, here are the terms and conditions that must be met to publicly share my photographs.

 - Permission to display the photographs may be rescinded at any time for any reason.
-If a request for removal is provided, you agree to remove the photographs within 24 hours.
+If a removal request is provided, you agree to remove the pictures within 24 hours.

 - You must contact and obtain separate permission from me and offer just compensation before sharing these photos with any other party or when using the photographs in printed or electronic advertising, magazines, website portfolios, websites, or blogs outside of your direct control, or on your business website.